Kasthuri Rajamani: Early life

-Kasthuri is affected by polio in both her legs in the childhood.
+Kasthuri was affected by polio in both of her legs during childhood.
 She also lost her mother early in life and was raised up by her grandmother.
 A friend, who is a sport shooter, took her to the boxing academy at a Corporation Ground in Nungambakkam, Chennai, for training in powerlifting in December 2018.
 Later, she was trained by G. Vijaya Sarathy, a senior para coach with Sports Development Authority of Tamil Nadu.
 In 2023, she was recruited by Sports Authority for India for further training.

 Career

 She represented India at the 2022 Asian Para Games at Hangzhou, China and finished 5th in the 67 kg category.

 In December 2023, she won a gold medal in the elite 67kg event with a lift of 100kg in her third attempt, at the Khelo India Para Games powerlifting competition in New Delhi.

-With a personal best score of 106 kg, she finished 8th in Paris paralympics.
+With a personal best score of 106 kg, she finished 8th in the Paris Paralympics.